-Just because you want to look and seem like you’re an adult, doesn’t mean that you have to be careless with your money.
+Just because you want to look and seem like an adult doesn’t mean you have to be careless with your money.

-Let’s face it; there are going to be things we encounter as an adult that will cost money and then there are things that we can negotiate our way into spending less.
+Let’s face it; there will be things we encounter as an adult that will cost money, and then there are things that we can negotiate our way into spending less.

 I was watching this great Youtube video about things that may make you look like an adult but are just foolish wastes of money.
 Here are the six points made and my take on them.

 1. Drinking fancy alcohol at restaurants

 I am all for having a glass or two of wine, a couple of beers, or even a fancy frozen drink while on date night or with friends.
 These are one of the joys of being an adult.

 But there is no reason to spend $300 on a bottle of wine or choose a vodka way above the top shelf.

 Alcohol out in bars and restaurants is VERY expensive.
 If you enjoy higher-end adult beverages, you are better off purchasing them at a store and possessing them at home.